ryan-brazeal-ufl/OpenMMS/README.md

 # OpenMMS
 A Mobile Mapping System (MMS) Open Source Software and Hardware Project

-PUBLICATION IN PROGRESS (as of May 5th 2019)
+GITHUB PUBLICATION IN PROGRESS (as of May 5th 2019)

+View https://www.openmms.org for more information